puppetlabs/puppet-docs/source/puppet/5.4/config_ssl_external_ca.markdown

 * Agent-side CRL checking is not possible, although Puppet Server still verifies the CRL.
 * The CA certificate bundle (the external root CA combined with the intermediate CA certificate) must be distributed to the agents manually, ideally before puppet runs.
-* Puppet Server does not support a passphrase-protected CA key.
+* Puppet Server does not support a passphrase-protected intermediate CA private key.

 ### Puppet Server